 Spain has come a long way since the first human settlers set foot on its soil, some thirty-five thousand years ago.
 Today, tourists and students prefer Spain alike, as the country, they would love to spend some time in.
 In fact, at any given point of time in a year, Spain has eighty-five thousand international students pursuing higher education in its universities and colleges.
 Spain offers a wide range of courses to its students at very low cost, or even for free, as most of its educational institutions are run by the state.

-From arts and business studies to the science courses, international students have plenty of academic options in Spain.
+From arts and business studies to science courses, international students have plenty of academic options in Spain.
 Especially popular among the local and international students are the science colleges, as Spain has some of the best science colleges in the world.
-The graduation degrees in science are usually of three to four years’ duration, and are the first academic degrees for students after they pass out of schools.
-The B.Sc., or the Bachelor of Science degree is awarded to students who have studied natural sciences, humanities, business sciences, engineering sciences, mathematics and informatics.
-As far as the post-graduation degrees in science are concerned, the durations of the Master of Science, or M.Sc. course differ.
+The graduation degrees in science are usually of three to four years’ duration and are the first academic degrees for students after they pass out of school.
+The B.Sc. or the Bachelor of Science degree is awarded to students who have studied natural sciences, humanities, business sciences, engineering sciences, mathematics, and informatics.
+As far as the post-graduation degrees in science are concerned, the duration of the Master of Science, or M.Sc. course differ.

 Register here to get newsletters for the latest study abroad news & free counselling assistance.